Pantoum: Verse forms

 The pantoum is derived from the pantun berkait, a series of interwoven quatrains.
 An English translation of such a pantun berkait appeared in William Marsden's A Dictionary and Grammar of the Malayan Language in 1812.
 Victor Hugo published an unrhymed French version by Ernest Fouinet of this poem in the notes to Les Orientales (1829) and subsequent French poets began to make their own attempts at composing original "pantoums".
 Leconte de Lisle published five pantoums in his Poèmes tragiques (1884).

 There is also the imperfect pantoum, in which the final stanza differs from the form stated above, and the second and fourth lines may be different from any preceding lines.

 Baudelaire's famous poem "Harmonie du soir" is usually cited as an example of the form, but it is irregular.
-The stanzas rhyme abba rather than the expected abab, and the last line, which is supposed to be the same as the first, is original.
+The stanzas have rhyme scheme ABBA rather than the expected ABAB, and the last line, which is supposed to be the same as the first, is original.